-A new economic age and playing field
+A new economic age and playing field part 1

 A very fundamental structural shift has occurred with economic development.
 In this new economic age, how one conducts business, governs and promotes economic development has changed.

 It is not news to most that Michigan was hit hard in the 2009-2014 recession.
 We lost the most manufacturing jobs of any state, had the highest unemployment and falling median income, and lost more population than any state.

 What might be even more difficult news is that we have recovered.
 However, our recovery did not provide a return of all the lost manufacturing jobs and has not brought median income back up to past levels.
 In the past, Michigan’s economy was tied to the cycles of the automotive industry.
 We had economic downturns but, when automobile sales picked back up, Michigan’s economy rebounded.

 With this recession, Michigan’s economy has undergone a fundamental change.
 With that change, the rebound will not be the same as in the past, and the automotive dominance will not be as significant.

 A number of economists and Michigan State University President Lou Anna K. Simon recognized there was a fundamental economic shift some years ago.
 Recognizing this shift led to a cooperative effort of several Michigan universities.
 They took a close look at Michigan’s economy and provided research as to what has happened and what would be the most effective strategies for economic recovery.

 Dr. Adesoji “Soji” Adelaja, the John A. Hannah Distinguished Professor in Land Policy and former director of the MSU Land Policy Institute, led the multi-faceted research effort.
 Dr. Adelaja came to Michigan State University from Rutgers University and agreed to work on at the Land Policy Institute and economic research for five to seven years.